ONLYOFFICE/docspace-api-sdk-python/docs/FilesOperationsApi.md

 Empty the \"Trash\" folder

-Deletes all the files and folders from the \"Trash\" folder.
+Deletes all the files and folders from the "Trash" folder.

 ### Example